Rainbow Unit: Networks Big and Small

 Ultimately, at its best, a design justice process is a form of community organizing.
 Design justice practitioners, like community organizers, approach the question of who gets to speak for the community from a community asset perspective.
 This is rooted in the principle that wherever people face challenges, they are always already working to deal with those challenges; wherever a community is oppressed, they are always already developing strategies to resist oppression.
 This principle underpins what Black feminist author adrienne maree brown calls emergent strategy.
 Emergent strategy grounds design justice practitioners’ commitment to work with community-based organizations that are led by, and have strong accountability mechanisms to, people from marginalized communities.
 This contrasts with most other design approaches; even those that aim to involve users, citizens, or community members typically do so in a consultative process that ultimately is led by the professional designers.

 The concept of emergence has been used to understand how many relatively simple interactions become the connective tissue out of which complex systems and patterns arise.
 The critical connections are thus emphasized over critical mass as strategies are brought forward to build authentic relationships using all the senses of the body and the mind.
-This is something that is not just a human-centered and -controlled process, but is something that includes the more-than-human individuals and ecosystems as well.
-Emergent strategy then is a way of noticing the small actions and connections that create the complex systems and patterns.
+This is something that is not just a human-centered and -controlled process, but also includes more-than-human individuals and ecosystems as well.
+Emergent strategy, then, is a way of noticing the small actions and connections that create complex systems and patterns.
 As adrienne maree brown notes on pages 16-17 (Kindle Edition) of her book Emergent Strategy:

 Nothing is wasted, or a failure.
 Emergence is a system that makes use of everything in the iterative process.
 It’s all data.